DriveVA: Video Action Models are Zero-Shot Drivers: Related Work

 \subsection{Video Model-based Autonomous Driving}

 Motivated by intuitive physical reasoning, world models aim to improve driving decisions by forecasting future scene evolution.
-Existing autonomous-driving world models can be broadly divided into two lines: latent-dynamics models for planning~\cite{zheng2025world4drive,yang2025raw2drive,wang2025adawm} or reinforcement learning~\cite{feng2025survey_dwm_survey}, and models that explicitly predict future visual observations for decision making~\cite{zeng2025futuresightdrive,zhang2025epona,li2025drivevlaw0}.
+Existing autonomous-driving world models can be broadly divided into two lines: latent-dynamics models for planning~\cite{zheng2025world4drive,yang2025raw2drive,wang2025adawm}, and models that explicitly predict future visual observations for decision making~\cite{zeng2025futuresightdrive,zhang2025epona,li2025drivevlaw0}.

 Latent-dynamics methods, such as LAW~\cite{li2024enhancing}, World4Drive~\cite{zheng2025world4drive}, AdaWM~\cite{wang2025adawm}, and Raw2Drive~\cite{yang2025raw2drive}, learn compact future representations for planning, policy optimization, or robustness, but generally treat the world model as an auxiliary module for supervision or planning guidance rather than using explicit visual rollouts at inference.
 In contrast, visually predictive approaches, including FutureSightDrive~\cite{zeng2025futuresightdrive}, Epona~\cite{zhang2025epona}, DriveVLA-W0~\cite{li2025drivevlaw0}, and DriveLaW~\cite{xia2025drivelaw}, more directly exploit future visual prediction for planning.
 However, existing methods still typically treat visual prediction as an auxiliary signal, an intermediate reasoning process, or a module loosely coupled with planning.
 Even in methods that connect the two more explicitly, video and action generation are often maintained as separate branches, with consistency relying on inter-module feature transfer or multi-stage optimization.
 As a result, mismatches between imagined futures and generated actions can accumulate over time, causing the executed actions to deviate from the future evolution predicted by the world model.